-&lt;sup>3 See Figure 5-1.
+See Figure 5-1.

-&lt;sup>4 The projects in this table assume traditional sidewalks on both sides of the street.
+The projects in this table assume traditional sidewalks on both sides of the street.
 In some cases it may be appropriate to construct a nontraditional pedestrian facility on one side of the street.
 See Chapter 10 Street Design for more information on the City's approach to designing pedestrian facilities.

-&lt;sup>5 Project costs are order-of-magnitude estimates and are in 20072012 dollars.
+Project costs are order-of-magnitude estimates and are in 2012 dollars.
 Future costs may be more due to inflation.
-Costing details can be found in the Technical Appendix.
 In the case of operational projects, estimated costs are for the entire 22-year planning period.